Payroll and Benefits Guide United Arab Emirates

 - Bonus – around 10% of salary per month

 - Additional leave – maximum 40 days (10 more days in addition to the statutory entitlement)

 - Child education allowance

 Any foreigners coming to work in UAE will need to be registered with the UAE immigration authorities.
 All foreigners must have secured a job offer from a company operating in the UAE, and some require specific qualifications that the ministry of foreign affairs may require.

-For working in Dubai, a UAE Employment Permit/work permit is required.
+To work in Dubai, a UAE employment permit/work permit is required.
 In general, these are valid for up to two years for anyone offered a job in the UAE and provides the right to live and work in the UAE for the duration of the visa, which is renewable after two years.

 The standard rate is 5%.